 For commercial growers and farmers, and perhaps the most ambitious and experienced gardeners, soil testing is the first best step to fully understanding the health of your soil.
 We recommend conducting a standard soil test that examines soil composition and nutrients, and a soil microbial test that analyzes the living microorganisms in your soil.
 These tests provide a baseline for the overall health of your soil, and enable you to begin utilizing inputs to reduce or remedy deficiencies.

-We have developed relationships with Waypoint Analytical and Biome Makers to provide comprehensive soil testing, working closely with them to develop a format that makes it easier to understand findings relative to scientifically established soil health benchmarks.
+We have developed relationships with Regenerative Ag Lab and Biome Makers to provide comprehensive soil testing, working closely with them to develop a format that makes it easier to understand findings relative to scientifically established soil health benchmarks.

 Plant tissue testing at various intervals indicates the ongoing ability of plants to uptake nutrients efficiently.
 Post-harvest, soil should be retested to evaluate the relative success of implemented remedies and to determine the best methods of preparing the soil for the next growing season.

-Enter your email and get 10% off your first order!
+Enter your name and email and get 10% off your first order!